Sagar9854/Node-Authentication/README.md

 # Node Authentication
-A complete user resgistering, login and logging out system.
+A complete user registering, loging in and logging out system.